Inflectra/spira-documentation/docs/Spira-User-Manual/Test-Case-Management.md

 ### Execute

 Clicking on the "***Execute Tests***" button (accessed from the "Tools" menu or context menu) executes all the test cases selected, together with all the test cases contained with any selected test folders.
 The test execution functionality of SpiraPlan® is explained in more detail in [Test Step Details](#test-step-details).
+NOTE: if the product does not allow you to execute test cases this button will not be available.

 ### Refresh